Swag's Jazzfest FAQ - Transportation Summary

 City Bus from French Quarter

 To meet demand on Fest days, they also run lots of extra buses on the French Quarter part of this route (between the Fest and Canal/Rampart).
-These are labeled #48.
 Coming home, if you need to go past Canal to the warehouse or garden districts, ask the dispatcher or the driver how far the bus is going.
+On the part of the route not served by the extra buses, the #91 runs about every 20 minutes weekday daytime, and about every 30 minutes evenings and weekends.

 On Site Car Parking